Pylons/pyramid_exclog/docs/glossary.rst

      access to the Pyramid application registry as well as the Pyramid rendering machinery.
 See the main Pyramid documentation for more information about tweens.

+   Exception view
+      An exception view is a :Pyramid view callable which may be invoked when an exception is raised during request processing.

+   Logger
+      A Python "standard library" ``logging`` module logger.
+See http://docs.python.org/library/logging.html for more information about
+      Python standard library logging.